codejsha/algorithm-examples/README.md

 ```

 - Viterbi algorithm: A shortest stochastic path algorithm.
 It solves with additional probabilistic weights on each node.

+**Examples**

+- Maze problem: [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A maze problem is that find a path from the start to the goal.
+The maze is represented by a graph.
+The start and the goal are represented by vertices.
+The path is represented by a sequence of vertices.

 [:arrow_up_small: back to toc](#table-of-contents)